It’s all fake

 Making sure everyone can #TAKEPART

 Barbara Costanzo, Vice President for Group Social Engagement

 “As a society, we cannot afford to leave people behind on the road to the digital future.
 That’s why we are promoting media literacy among children, young people, and adults of all ages through various projects and initiatives.”

 #TAKEPART stories from the digital world

 We are working to build media literacy skills in the population.
 In 2021, we reached around 370 million media contacts in Germany alone, and some 3.85 million people took part in workshops examining this topic that were organized either by us or by opinion leaders.

 Some examples from Germany and Europe:

 Our multi-award-winning „Teachtoday“ initiative supports children and young people, parents and grandparents, and teaching professionals with practical tips and materials.
-In 2020, we published a toolbox featuring over 100 educational formats for nine- to 16-year-olds.
+Among other things, the platform provides a toolbox with over 120 educational formats for nine- to sixteen-year-olds.

-The SCROLLER children’s media magazine is geared specifically to children aged nine to twelve to improve their media literacy.
+The “SCROLLER“ children’s media magazine is geared specifically to children aged nine to twelve to improve their media literacy.
 Topics are presented in an age-appropriate manner.
-Content focused on children being brave on the web, for example, looks into online civil courage.
+For example, the “Gaming: Keeping it fun” section focuses on digital games and the values they impart.